1911 Wellington mayoral election

-The 1911 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1911 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1911, elections were held for the Mayor of Wellington plus other local government positions including fifteen city councillors, also elected biannually.
 Thomas Wilford, the incumbent Mayor sought re-election and retained office unopposed with no other candidates emerging.
 The polling was conducted using the standard first-past-the-post electoral method.